RenatoHS/guide_survie_osstidburn/13-les_burns.Rmd

 https://participation.losstidburn.org

 * If there’s a fire ban during the event, there will be no Burn.
 The Effigy and Temple are collective works.
-If you want to participate, head over to the Plana during the week to help the teams build these structures.
+If you want to participate, head over to the Playa during the week to help the teams build these structures.

 <h2><span> FLAME EFFECT </h2></span>